ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
+- **Shell Builtins**: Builtins are commands built into the shell itself, not separate executable programs
+- **Help Command**: Use the `help` command to get documentation for shell builtins
-- You can get a list of shell builtins by running the builtin help
+- **Builtin List**: Running `help` without arguments shows a list of all available shell builtins
-- You can get help on a specific one by passing it to the help builtin
+- **Specific Help**: Get help on a specific builtin by passing its name to the help command: `help command_name`
+- **Builtin vs Program**: Understanding the difference between shell builtins and external programs for documentation purposes

 ### References
 None